hashintel/hash/packages/engine/README.md

 }
 ```

+> Note: JSON Objects have fields/members specified by [key]/[value] pairs.
+To avoid confusion between behavior _keys_ and the _keys_ in JSON Objects, we will be referring to the pairs as members or fields.

 `"keys"` is a dictionary of state fields, every key corresponds to a field.
 Each field requires at least two keys: `"type"` and `"nullable"`.
 Depending on `"type"` other keys may be required.
 We support the following `"type"` values:

 - **`"any"`**: Can be any datatype (should be avoided if possible to improve performance)